 You will be happy you did because it will keep you focused on your goals and you will attain them -or most of them.

-Go through your magazines and cut out images that you can use from them.
+You can write on poster papers or go through your magazines, and cut out images that you can use from them.

 2. A Board or Manila paper

 You can use Manila paper.
 If you want to spend money on an actual board, there is a variety of boards in bookstores.

 Go through the images and begin to lay your favorite ones on the board.
 This step is where your intuition comes in.
 As you lay the pictures on the board, you’ll get a sense how the board should be laid out.

 I like laying out the pictures going clockwise.
 I begin with spiritual goals because God gives us all we have and all we want to achieve.

 Then I follow this with my health goals, then my family goals, then relationship, followed by financial goals; then fun things or places I want to travel to and I end with career goals.